-I am a PhD student in the Theoretical Astrophysics group of Prof. Kostas D. Kokkotas at the University of Tübingen in Germany.
-Here we are working on our understanding of Albert Einstein's legacy and its fascinating implications for astrophysics and beyond.
+I have been a PhD student in the Theoretical Astrophysics group of Prof. Kostas D. Kokkotas at the University of Tübingen, Germany and just recently moved to SISSA and IFPU in Trieste, Italy, to join the group of Prof. Enrico Barausse. am interested to work on our understanding of Albert Einstein's legacy and its fascinating implications for astrophysics and beyond.
 Since the recent groundbreaking detections of gravitational waves from binary black hole and neutron star mergers, we are entering a new era of physics and hopefully find new unexpected aspects of nature that wait to be explored.
 Outstanding problems like the mysterious dark energy that seems to fill the cosmos or a unified description of gravity and quantum mechanics could be addressed in a new way.
 The focus of my research is on the quasi-normal mode spectrum of compact relativistic objects, which describes the characteristic gravitational wave sound of their space-time.
 Understanding the quasi-normal mode spectrum allows to study the nature of compact objects and testing general relativity as prevailing theory of gravity.
 E-Mail

 - Phys.
-Rev. Lett. accepted our paper on "Spectral lines of quantized, spinning black holes and their astrophysical relevance".
+Rev. Lett. published our paper on "Spectral lines of quantized, spinning black holes and their astrophysical relevance".

 - 13 Aug

 - Phys.
 Rev. D published our paper on "Scalar fields and parametrized spherically symmetric black holes: Can one hear the shape of space-time?".